In legitimate emails and texts, you will never be asked to:

 Desjardins sends emails, texts and notifications to members and clients

 We send emails and texts to share factual information.
-For example, you might receive a text from Desjardins asking you to check your email to confirm recent credit card transactions.
-It's a simple, fast and secure way for us to check charges on your credit card.
-Text messages are transmitted through the cellular network.
-You don't need a mobile app.
+For example, you might receive a text from Desjardins asking you to confirm your identity when you log on to AccèsD.
+It's a simple, fast and secure way to confirm a log-in attempt and certain debit/credit card charges.

 Stay alert and know what signs to watch for!